Linuxfabrik/monitoring-plugins/check-plugins/redfish-memory/README.md

   --cache-expire CACHE_EXPIRE
                         The amount of time after which the credential/data cache expires, in minutes.
+Default: 15 --ignore IGNORE       Ignore items whose name matches this Python regular expression.
+Case-sensitive by default; use `(?i)` for case-insensitive matching.
+Can be specified multiple
+                        times.
-Default: 15 --insecure            This option explicitly allows insecure SSL connections.
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
+  --match MATCH         Only check items whose name matches this Python
+                        regular expression.
+Case-sensitive by default; use
+                        `(?i)` for case-insensitive matching.
+Can be specified multiple times.
   --no-proxy            Do not use a proxy.
   --password PASSWORD   Redfish API password.
   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-